huggingface/datasets/docs/source/about_dataset_features.rst

 .. tip::

-   See the :ref:`flatten` section to see how you can extract the nested subfields as their own independent columns.
+   See the :ref:`flatten` section to learn how you can extract the nested subfields as their own independent columns.

 Lastly, there are two specific features for machine translation: :class:`datasets.Translation` and :class:`datasets.TranslationVariableLanguages`.